REvil: May

 As part of the criminal cybergang's operations, they are known for stealing nearly one terabyte of information from the law firm Grubman Shire Meiselas & Sacks and demanding a ransom to not publish it.
 The group had attempted to extort other companies and public figures as well.

 In May 2020 they demanded $42 million from US president Donald Trump.
 The group claimed to have done this by deciphering the elliptic-curve cryptography that the firm used to protect its data.
-According to an interview with an alleged member, they found a buyer for Trump information, but this cannot be confirmed.
+According to an interview with an alleged member, they found a buyer for Trumps information, but this cannot be confirmed.
 In the same interview, the member claimed that they would bring in $100 million ransoms in 2020.

 On 16 May 2020, the group released legal documents totaling a size of 2.4 GB related to the singer Lady Gaga.
 The following day, they released 169 "harmless" e-mails which referred to Donald Trump or contained the word 'trump'.

 They were planning on selling Madonna's information, but eventually reneged.